MikronT/backgroundTaskHost.exe/readme.md

 Virus worm that can clean your computer from other viruses and garbage.

+*Developed for Windows 10 but, in theory, can work on Windows 8 and 8.1 too.*

 *Batch Experiment*

 *For compilation used Bat To Exe Converter*